Browse

 Notes

-The attic floor (drawing 9) has seven bedrooms of varying dimensions arranged around the central stairwell and accessed by narrow corridors.
-Quarter-stairs reconcile a difference in floor levels between the east and west sides of the house (as in drawings 4 and 5).
+This attic floor plan has seven bedrooms of varying dimensions arranged around the central stairwell and accessed by narrow corridors.
+Quarter-stairs reconcile a difference in floor levels between the east and west sides of the house (as in drawings 4 and 5 (SM 33/1/2 and SM 33/1/3)).
 Two large rooms at the west end are reserved for the nursery apartments.
 The south-facing nursery has three windows overlooking a roof that covers the first floor bay window.
 Erasure marks show that the chimney-piece in one nursery has been altered, as in the 'second drawing room' chimney-piece directly underneath.
 Soane's pencil alterations to the drawing include a door between this north-west nursery and the adjacent bedroom.
 He has also added a chimney-piece to the bedroom adjacent to the other nursery.

 Literature